A simple relation of guessing probability in quantum key distribution: Quantifying guessing probability

+To build such a relation, one will first have to evaluate the guessing probability via some observables (usually the error rates, known to Alice and Bob).
+The evaluation requires an optimization procedure, because the Alice-Bob density matrix, representing the Alice-Bob correlation, can be reduced from non-unique Alice-Bob-Eve purification states; namely, different purifications may yield different guessing probabilities for a same Alice-Bob correlation.
+Then, one can have a guessing-probability-based relation in terms of the Alice-Bob correlation and the Alice-Eve correlation.
+A desired, sufficiently efficient relation should impose some stricter requirements on the composable QKD protocols, in accord with the hierarchy between $\varepsilon_{\rm cor}$ and $\varepsilon$.

-The guessing probability~\cite{alimomeni12,issa17}, which is often requested by researchers alongside customers of classical cryptosystems, serves to estimate Eve's probability of her correct guesses of the key sent from Alice to Bob.
-Quantum guessing probability, termed so because we consider cryptosystems governed by quantum theory, draws particular attention recently~\cite{konig09,yuen16,wang20} as quantum key distribution (QKD) is being implemented.
-Here, we are concerned to study the sifted key---i.e., the key after the sifting phase and before the classical postprocesses such as information reconciliation and privacy amplification.
-We consider QKD protocols against collective attacks~\cite{biham97,biham05} so that it suffices to study a single run of preparation and measurement with the quantum state of Alice and Bob.
+Let us briefly describe the setup.
+We consider the QKD protocols in which Alice sends Bob keys which Eve may intercept and resend.
+Instead of the final key, here we are concerned to study the sifted key---i.e., the key after the sifting phase and before the classical postprocesses such as information reconciliation and privacy amplification.
+We consider collective attacks~\cite{biham97,biham05} so that it suffices to study a single run of preparation and measurement with the quantum state of Alice and Bob.
 Let $\mathcal{H}_A(d)$, $\mathcal{H}_B(d)$ and $\mathcal{H}_E(td)$ be the Hilbert spaces of Alice, Bob and Eve, respectively.
 Alice has $t$ sets of $d$-dimensional bases in which to measure, hence the dimension $td$ of Eve.
 The guessing probability then reads $P_E=\sum_{i=0}^{t-1} P(e= a_i+i\times d)$, $a_i$ and $e$ being the outcomes of events of Alice and Eve.
-In the light of Shannon's idea on the similarity between Bob and Eve, we present an equally significant quantity $P_B=\sum_{i=0}^{t-1}\wp_i P(a_i=b_i)$, with $b_i$'s similarly denoting the outcomes of events of Bob, $\wp_i$ the probability that Alice chooses the $i$-th basis to perform measurements, and $\sum_i\wp_i=1$.
-Bob and Eve both aim to guess Alice's key in transmission.
+Motivated by $\varepsilon_{\rm cor}$, also in the light of Shannon's idea on the similarity between Bob and Eve, we present an equally significant quantity $P_B=\sum_{i=0}^{t-1}\wp_i P(a_i=b_i)$, with $b_i$'s similarly denoting the outcomes of events of Bob, $\wp_i$ the probability that Alice chooses the $i$-th basis to perform measurements, and $\sum_i\wp_i=1$.